 Template Image

-Student Compost Cooperative
+Compost Cooperative and Gardens (CCG)

-Logo
+CCG SWES Logo

-Organized by the BioEnergy and Sustainable Technology (BEST) Laboratory, the SCC was started to educate UF students about the importance of food waste composting and provide an opportunity to compost their own food waste.
-The SCC encourages and trains students, faculty, and staff at the University of Florida and the Gainesville community to compost their food waste and to appreciate the value of recycling by turning this waste into natural fertilizers.
+Organized by the BioEnergy and Sustainable Technology (BEST) Laboratory, the CCG was started to educate UF students about the importance of food waste composting and provide an opportunity to compost their own food waste.
+The CCG encourages and trains students, faculty, and staff at the University of Florida and the Gainesville community to compost their food waste and to appreciate the value of recycling by turning this waste into natural fertilizers.

 Encouraging students to use these eco-friendly practices builds awareness and environmental responsibility that contribute to their personal and communal growth, while the gardens serve as a place for students to relax, study and enjoy the outdoors.
-The SCC hosts open houses and field days and participates in a variety of other educational events to help build awareness and educate others about the benefits of composting.
+The CCG hosts open houses and field days and participates in a variety of other educational events to help build awareness and educate others about the benefits of composting.

 SCC